bootstrap-vue/bootstrap-vue/src/icons/README.md

 ### Stacked icon animation

-The `<b-iconstack>` component supports teh same animations as individual icons:
+The `<b-iconstack>` component supports the same animations as individual icons:

 ```html
 <template>